 It’s not the strongest massage gun.
 It’s probably just as strong as Urikar, but it will do the job.
 Expect a 12mm amplitude which we consider a sweet spot, and a similar range of percussions as the Ekrin B37 device.

-For the price, it is a so-so value – especially when compared to other guns we’ve talked about.
+For the price, we think it is a so-so value – especially when compared to other guns we’ve talked about.

 Hypervolt 2 Pro